neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 |                                                               |
 |                           Payload                             |
 ```
-Communication with other NEO nodes is handled via TCP or via [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
-The advantage of using WebSockets is that you could connect to a NEO node with a web browser, however in this tutorial we will use TCP.
+Communication with other Neo nodes is handled via TCP or via [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+The advantage of using WebSockets is that you could connect to a Neo node with a web browser, however in this tutorial we will use TCP.

-The header contains a 4 bytes magic, which stands for "Ant" (little-endian), the name that was used before the NEO rebranding.
+The header contains a 4 bytes magic, which stands for "Ant" (little-endian), the name that was used before the Neo rebranding.
 The testnet uses slightly different magic bytes, allowing messages to be distinguished between the MainNet and TestNet.

 ---
 **Exercise 1**:However, i